 - 1.15.1 Legality-Mat Markings, Equipment and Appearance.
 The legality of mat markings and equipment (official team warm-ups, uniforms, headgear, special equipment, pads, etc.) and each contestant's appearance shall be decided by the referee. - 1.15.2 Health and Safety Measures.
 The referee also shall determine whether each contestant has complied with specified health, sanitary and safety measures.
-(See Rule 1.13.)
+(See Rules 1.12, 1.13 and 1.14.)
 These shall constitute the sole reasons for disqualification as to application of this rule and shall not be arbitrary or capricious.
-(Regarding communicable skin diseases, see Rule 9.6.4 and Appendix B.) - 1.15.3 Noncompliance-Appearance and Equipment.
-When a contestant appears on the mat ready to wrestle in a dual meet or tournament and the referee determines that the contestant does not comply with the required rules as to appearance and equipment, the offending contestant shall be charged an injury timeout, the injury clock started, and the injury clock stopped when the referee determines that the contestant is in compliance.
-(See Rule 6.1.)
+(Regarding communicable skin diseases, see Rule 9.6.4 and Appendix A.) - 1.15.3 Noncompliance-Appearance and Equipment.
+When a contestant appears on the mat ready to wrestle in a dual meet or tournament and the referee determines that the contestant does not comply with the required rules as to appearance and equipment, the offending contestant shall be charged a nonbleeding injury timeout, the injury clock started, and the injury clock stopped when the referee determines that the contestant is in compliance.
+(For nonbleeding injury timeout penalty, see Rule 6.1.3.)
 The time used shall be cumulative with the offender's 11⁄2 minutes of allowed injury time and shall count as the contestant's first timeout.
 If the contestant is not in compliance at the end of 11⁄2 minutes, that contestant shall be disqualified from participation. - 1.15.4 Equipment Delays.
-The wearing of wrestling equipment (e.g., headgear, uniforms, knee pads) that repeatedly causes delays in the normal progression of the match may result in an injury timeout being charged to the violator.
-(See Rule 6.1.)
+The wearing of wrestling equipment (for example, headgear, uniforms, knee pads) that repeatedly causes delays in the normal progression of the match may result in a nonbleeding injury timeout being charged to the violator.
+(See Rule 6.1.3.)